pour lire cette présentation en français↗️ cliquer sur le drapeau français

 ► Book Summary: There have always been Judges and Lawyers in Compliance Law, in particular because this branch of Law is an extension of Regulatory Law in which they have a core place.
 This results from the fact that the decisions taken in respect of Compliance are contestable in Court, including Arbitration, those issued by the Company, such as those of States or Authorities, the Judge in turn becoming what Compliance Law is effective.

-The novelty lies more in the phenomenon of "jurisdictionalization", that is to say that the trial model penetrates all Compliance Law, and not only the Ex Post part that it includes.
-Moreover, it seems that this jurisdictionalization influences the non-legal dimension of Compliance.
+The novelty lies more in the phenomenon of "jurisdictionalisation", that is to say that the trial model penetrates all Compliance Law, and not only the Ex Post part that it includes.
+Moreover, it seems that this jurisdictionalisation influences the non-legal dimension of Compliance.
 This movement has effects that must be measured and causes that must be understood.
 Advantages and disadvantages that must be balanced.
-If only to form an opinion vis-à-vis Companies that have become Prosecutors and Judges of themselves and others ...: encourage this "Juridictionalisation of Compliance", fight it, perhaps influence it?
+If only to form an opinion vis-à-vis Companies that have become Prosecutors and Judges of themselves and others ...: encourage this "Jurisdictionalisation of Compliance", fight it, perhaps influence it?
 In any case, understand it!

-► Read the first presentations of some articles of the book :
+► Read the first presentations of the book through some articles of its 4 parts :

 📝 Augagneur, L.-M., Reputational Treatment by and on the platforms